Bruce

 manipulated me into creating for his own purposes.”
 “And

-Yes, I was ‘upset’.
+you were—understandably—very upset.”
+“Yes.
+Yes, I was ‘upset.’
 Especially with

+it coming from Bruce that way.
+And I said “Alright.
 Now I definitely take it back that you don’t piss me off as much as he

 does.
 But Richard, so what?
 You